PdxCodeGuild/advjs-curriculum/week-6/chatroom5.md

 ## Resources

 * check out the [URL Parameters](https://reacttraining.com/react-router/web/example/url-params) page in the react-routers docs.
-This will be useful for rendering dynamic routes such (`/rooms/<roomname>`)
+This will be useful for rendering dynamic routes such as `/rooms/<roomname>`
 * For redirection, there are multiple options.
   * the [useHistory](https://reacttraining.com/react-router/web/api/Hooks/usehistory) hook is an easy way to dynamically trigger a redirect